Locations:

 When should I call my healthcare provider?

 Contact your provider if your side effects don’t go away as soon as you expected or are more severe than you expected.
-You should also contact them if you notice changes in your body that may be a sign that prostate cancer has come back.
+You should also contact them if you notice new symptoms that could be signs that prostate cancer has come back.

 A note from Cleveland Clinic